 For the schedule of upcoming events, see the list below.
-For the monthly Queries, see January: Spiritual Life.
-(The red text on this page and within this web site contains embedded hypertext links.
-Click on a red link to open the web page associated with that link.)
+For the monthly Queries, see December: Meeting for Worship.
+(The blue text on this page and within this web site contains embedded hypertext links.
+Click on a delink to open the web page associated with that link.)

 Reno Friends Meeting Event Details & Other Notices

 Join Us for Silent Worship in the Meeting House Every Sunday, or for Zoom Hybrid Worship, 1st and 3rd Sundays

 Reno Friends Meeting holds Silent Worship in the Meeting House every Sunday at 10 am, with fellowship afterwards.
 On First and Third Sundays, we hold Hybrid Worship — and you may join us either in person or online via Zoom.
 You can read more about our setup here.
 For Hybrid Silent Worship on Zoom, we have developed a set of Zoom Worship guidelines.
 Here is the recurring Zoom link for Hybrid Silent Worship:

 If you cannot attend, we invite you to send after-thoughts, joys and concerns, and requests to hold people in the Light to Rhonda at classes(at)renofriends.org.
 Our worship clerk will read them at the next Silent Worship.